peterdsharpe/physicsnemo/physicsnemo/experimental/nn/mesh_attention/README.md

 Here `scalar_rank` and `vector_rank` refer to the finite separable query/key feature dimensions.
 They are not physical tensor ranks.

-## 6. Exact signed Galerkin attention
+## 6. Exact signed moment attention

 For head \(h\), let the projected queries and keys be